 - Take notes.
 If you struggle to take helpful notes, ask your professor for permission to record the classes so you can listen to them again later and take better notes (or fill in gaps).
 Even if you never read your notes later, just the fact that you TOOK notes will put you ahead.
 Plus, taking notes helps keep you focused.
 (Recent research indicates that writing notes by hand makes them more memorable than using a keyboard.)

 - Most colleges/universities will allow students to take one or two courses “pass-fail.”
 That means that you don’t earn a grade in the course, and as long as you pass it, it won’t affect your GPA.
 A lot of students worry so much about their GPA that they never dare to take courses that might challenge them.
-They will overlook a course that sounds interesting because they are worried it might be difficult and “blow their GPA.”
+They will overlook a course that sounds interesting because they are worried it might “blow their GPA.”
 Ask the registrar’s office about the availability of pass-fail courses.
 After you graduate, it will be a lot harder to find the time and money to take interesting courses like the myriad ones available to you in college.

 - You don’t have to know your major right away or even for the first year (or possibly two).
 The most common question people ask soon-to-be college students is their major.
 Instead, we should be asking young people “How do you hope college will change you?”
 You are going to college to learn about yourself, to question your beliefs and values and to make them your own.
 You may discover in a general education course that you love a particular discipline and decide to pursue it as a major.
 But you don’t have to know right away.
 “Undeclared” is perfectly fine for a while.